Reventure: Gameplay and plot

 Reventure is a 2D action-adventure platformer, mainly inspired by the series The Legend of Zelda.
 From the beginning of the game, players are given their quest to save the princess from the Dark Lord, who is keeping her captive in his castle.
 Throughout the game's open world are many items which allow the player character to perform new abilities as well as alternate objectives aside from rescuing the princess.
 Depending on how the player interacts with the world, any of 100 different endings can occur, which are marked in a gallery in the player's menu.
 Each ending takes place in a short cutscene, after which the player is taken back to the beginning of the game with a short text sequence connecting the ending to the beginning of the next playthrough.
 In this sense, all playthroughs of the game are canonical, and take place chronologically in whatever order the player chooses to go through them.

 As the player completes different endings, the world of the game, as well as the player character, can change.
 For example, after rescuing the princess, a permanent shortcut is unlocked to the Dark Castle; after dying in a pit of spikes, following the ending the player character will be visibly bloodied and covered in spikes; these changes can even include the player character being completely replaced.
-The end goal of the game is to unlock every ending, as well as complete a post-100 endings sequence and find several secrets in order to get the game to its full 125% completion.
+The end goal of the game is to unlock every ending, as well as complete a post-100 endings sequence and find several secrets in order to get the game to 125% completion, unlocking one final ending that puts the game at its full 150% completion.
 The game also features integration with Twitch, allowing viewers to interact with the game.

 In 2020, Pixelatto released a free-to-play version of the game on Android which starts the player with 3 lives, giving them an additional one every hour, with the option to skip the wait by watching an ad.